What is a key structural difference between prokaryotic and eukar... | Channels for Pearson+

 1

-Recognize the presence of a nucleus.
-Eukaryotic cells have a nucleus that houses their genetic material, whereas prokaryotic cells have genetic material that is not enclosed within a membrane.
+Recognize that prokaryotic cells do not have membrane-bound organelles.
+Their cellular components are not compartmentalized by membranes, which is a significant structural difference.

-Consider the cell wall.
-While many prokaryotic cells have a cell wall, not all eukaryotic cells do.
-For example, plant cells have a cell wall, but animal cells do not.
+Consider the statement about the nucleus: Prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.
+Eukaryotic cells have a nucleus where their genetic material is enclosed.

-Evaluate the statement about cellularity.
-Eukaryotic cells can be either unicellular or multicellular, whereas prokaryotic cells are typically unicellular.
+Evaluate the other options: Eukaryotic cells can be unicellular or multicellular, while prokaryotic cells are typically unicellular.
+Both cell types can have a cell wall, but it is not a defining difference between them.

 Watch next